plomino/PlominoDoc/docs/build.rst

    the field index.
    So if you display this field as column in several views, it will not increase the index size.
-   But when you create a formula, it creates an extra index, so having a lot of column formulas might impact the database global performances.
+   But when you create a formula, it will create a new column-specific index, so having a lot of column formulas might impact the database global performances.

 Similarly, add a column to display ``bookAuthor``.

 Columns can be ordered by going to the view's :guilabel:`Contents` tab and moving the columns where needed.

-If you go back to the Books database root, the view is proposed in the :guilabel:`Browse` section:
+If you go back to the Library database root, the view is proposed in the :guilabel:`Browse` section:

 .. image:: images/m12df968f.png